SiaZin/E-Commerce-Data-Preparation-Insights/README.md

 >Less than 1% of orders contained products from more than one category.
 <img src="screenshots/dataset_insights.png" width="500" height="300">

-MBA relies on detecting meaningful co-occurrences of items in transactions.
-In this dataset, the extreme rarity of multi-category orders meant that association metrics like support, confidence, and lift would be unstable and largely uninformative.
+This finding made traditional category-level MBA impractical due to sparse co-occurrences and unstable metrics.
+Still, the work provides valuable insights and methodological lessons.In this dataset, the extreme rarity of multi-category orders meant that association metrics like support, confidence, and lift would be unstable and largely uninformative.

 <img src="screenshots/Lift_and_Frequency_matrix.png" width="600" height="500">